ThiagoNeira/sneiralopez.github.io/index.md

 ---

 ## Selected Projects
-- **Transformer Language Model** — trained on Tiny Shakespeare
-- **Operator Learning for PDEs** — neural operators and surrogate models
+- **Operator Learning** —  DeepONet, FNO, and Transformer approach to approximate antiderivative operator

 See more on the [Projects](/projects/) page.